 The crab cakes were not overly breaded nor heavy.
 For a deep fried treat, it is easy to go horribly wrong with crab cakes and end up with tasteless breaded things.
 This crab cake was interesting because it was a lump of crab meat that was impressively presented on a balsamic vinegar design andserved with tartar sauce; we were really impressed.
 When you hear Oyster Shack, you think casual, and it is, but their food is of a higher caliber than the local pub or shack.

-Price listed above is for the main dish but the picture is of our appetizer portion.
+Price listed above is for the main dish but the picture is of the appetizer portion.

 If Bellatrix sees Mac n’ Cheese on a menu she has to order it.
 Having been to Oyster Shack before, she knew that she wanted the shack burger as her main meal, but she wanted to try the mac again.
 She tried to get Sweet Pea and Diva #1 to order the lobster mac and cheese, but we were set on the lobster roll that P’tit Soeur had recommended.
 So in typical Diva fashion, we asked the waiter to make the lobster mac and cheese into an appetizer size portion.
 Yes, we are those annoying people who always make changes to menu items… that’s just our style.